innodoc/innodoc-documentation/en/02-elements/07-media/01-pgf-tikz/content.md

 ::: {.info}
-As this technique allows you to add arbitrary commands to the preamble you can also use it to define custom $\LaTeX$ commands for convenience.
+As this technique allows you to add arbitrary commands to the preamble you can use it to define custom $\LaTeX$ commands for convenience.
 :::

 ::: {.example}